Lighting the way

 Game Design

-Julian, Head of Design
+Helmut, Head of Game Design

 Programming

-Andri, Head of Programming
+Daniel, Head of Programming

 Art